Diyshift/3D-Printer/Junk Drawer/Mini Dead Blow Hammer/Readme.md

 # Mini Deadblow Hammer
 ### Small but mighty hammer

 This is a scaled down mashup of a watchmaker and deadblow hammer.
-The handle is best printed in a very tough filament like nylon.
+The handle is best printed with a 0.6mm nozzle in a very tough filament like nylon.
 One cap is printed in nylon and the other is printed in TPU for varying striking surfaces.
 Screw one cap on then fill 2/3 full of lead shot or BBs, screw on the other cap and enjoy.

 <img src="./Images/mini deadblow" width=600>